Charlie McNeill (footballer)

-Charlie Martin McNeill (born 9 September 2003) is an English professional footballer who plays as a forward for club Sheffield Wednesday.
+Charlie Martin McNeill (born 9 September 2003) is an English professional footballer who plays as a forward for club Crewe Alexandra on loan from club Sheffield Wednesday.

 Club career

 Early career

 Born in Droylsden, McNeill started his career with Manchester United, who he supported growing up, before leaving for city rivals Manchester City in 2014.
 McNeill scored over 600 goals at youth level.

 Manchester United

 In 2020, Manchester United agreed a deal for McNeill worth a reported £750,000.
 He continued his prolific form that made him a highly regarded prospect at Manchester City, scoring 24 goals in 21 games in his first season with the United U18 squad.

 He made his debut for United's first team as a substitute in the UEFA Europa League match against Real Sociedad on 8 September 2022, the day before his 19th birthday.

 On 5 June 2024, Manchester United announced he was leaving the club to seek opportunities elsewhere.